 Most sweet/sugary foods and all refined starches (white bread, white rice, peeled potatoes and thinks like corn flakes) will have a high glycaemic index

 The more the starchy food is cooked (boiled, toasted, dried etc) the higher its GI index would be.
-For example, boiled corn on the cob has a GI of 48, while corn flakes have a GI of up to 132.
+For example, boiled corn on the cob has a GI of 48, while corn flakes have a GI of up to 132

 Foods that contain almost no carbs (e.g. most vegetables) or few carbs (e.g. some nuts and pulses etc) will have a very low GI, while foods that contain no carbs (meat, fish, most cheeses etc) have a GI of 0

 Mixes of high GI with low GI foods result in a mixed GI.
-For example a typical chicken biryani dish contains:

-a lot of basmati rice with a GI of up to 67 (depending on how it is cooked)
+For example a typical chicken biryani dish contains a lot of basmati rice with a GI of up to 67 (depending on how it is cooked), with some chicken, oil and vegetables in it, all of them with a GI of 0.

 So chicken biryani’s final GI of 52 reflects the reduction of GI that the chicken, oil and veg cause to the GI 67 of pure rice.
-Depending on how the dish is cooked and the amount of veg, chicken and oil vs rice, the GI of the final dish could be higher or lower.
+Depending on how the dish is cooked and the proportion of veg, chicken and oil vs rice, the GI of the final dish could be higher or lower.

 So in order to reduce the GI of a starchy food we can mix it with:

-vegetables (ideally)
+Vegetables (ideally)

-protein (great)
+Protein (great)

-fat (not that smart, as this means increased calorie intake)
+Fat (not that smart, as this means increased calorie intake)

-or a mix of the above (nice compromise)
+A mix of the above (nice compromise)

 Fructose only has a GI of 20, so one would think that fructose-rich foods like agave syrup and honey (or even pure fructose in our coffee, shakes etc) would be fine.

-However, that could not be further away from the truth, as fructose causes more insulin resistance and much more glycation than glucose (glycation refers to the sugars-induced damage of proteins in our skin, blood vessels and elsewhere in the body).
+However, that could not be further away from the truth, as fructose causes more insulin resistance and much more glycation than glucose (glycation refers to the sugar-induced damage of proteins in our skin, blood vessels and elsewhere in the body).

 Insulin resistance itself leads to even more glycation damage (more cellulite and skin ageing), chronic low-grade inflammation (more cellulite and skin ageing) and all sorts of other health issues, including diabetes and overall body ageing.